 I do work with precious metals like silver, gold, palladium and platinum.
 Please refer to my Precious Metal page for more information about the precious metal alloys I use and learn about pro's and cons of each.
 I don't use copper, bronze or brass for my rings.
 I can't currently work with Titanium or Steel.
 They require some totally different tools and techniques.

 All metals I use are recycled.
 Recycled metals are metals from non-mined sources such as reclaimed jewelry, silverware, precious metal coins and dental scrap.
 Using recycled metal only provides ways to enjoy beautiful shiny jewelry without the need for earth destructive mining and thus is a more ethical and sustainable approach to socially and environmentally-responsible products.

 Who makes all your jewelry?

 Everything you see on my site is made by me.
-I don't use any help.
 I mostly use fabrication and lost-wax-casting techniques to create my designs with my own hands in my tiny studio.
-I only outsource casting of high temperature alloys such as Platinum, Palladium and palladium white golds.
-All silver and yellow gold is cast in-house by me.
+I do outsource casting of high temperature alloys such as Platinum, Palladium and also casting of silver and gold alloys.
 I also do all wax carving, fabrication, stone setting and finishing.
 Even when I use new techniques such as Computer Aided Design (CAD) or CNC milling of wax models, I am still the person who makes all the decision every step of the process, who moves the computer mouse, writes the files and changes the wax cutting tools in the mill.
 All the casting and finishing after the CNC wax models are cut is still done by manual techniques, which often have been used since ancient times.
 This allows me to work closely with every piece of jewelry I create and make sure they all are made with only the highest metalsmithing standards and proper quality control procedures.